-As the movement to quantify everything we do continues at a feverish pace, sleep-tracking tech is becoming more and more common — no longer is it just a secondary feature of fitness trackers.
-The overarching idea behind it all is that, with additional information about the quality of your sleep, you can begin to make changes in your lifestyle to improve it, thus creating a positive effect on your mental and physical well-being.
+As the movement to quantify everything we do continues at a feverish pace, sleep-tracking tech is becoming more and more common — it’s no longer just a secondary feature of fitness trackers.
+The overarching idea is that with additional information about the quality of your sleep, you can begin to make lifestyle changes to promote a healthier night’s rest.

 Beddit is one of the original sleep trackers that didn’t require you to wear something likely to interfere with your sleep.
-Apple scooped up the company in 2017, and at least for the time being, the device is still being sold as a separate product through the Apple Store.
-The third-generation Beddit shrinks the sensor even more — so much so you’ll likely not even feel it there.
-You can also track all kinds of sleep data, including sleep duration, quality, respiration rate, and even your heart rate, and the device automatically knows when you’re asleep so you don’t have to bother with anything.
+The Beddit shrinks the sensor even more — so much so you’ll likely not even feel it there.
+It’s only 2 millimeters thin.
+You can also track all kinds of sleep data using the Beddit (for Model 3.5) app, including sleep duration, snoring, quality, respiration rate, and even your heart rate, and the device automatically knows when you’re asleep so you don’t have to bother with anything.

 Another sensor designed to fit under your mattress (with a partner device monitoring from the side), the Emfit QS excels at high-quality, plentiful data for heart rate, breathing rate, sleep cycles, movement, time asleep, and more.
 It’s specially designed for athletes who are trying to maximize the amount of healthy sleep they get, but anyone can use it for accurate results.
 It boasts a particularly powerful “ballistocardiograph” for monitoring bio-signals and tracking useful information.